nervosnetwork/ckb/rpc/README.md

     * `tx`: [`Transaction`](#type-transaction)
 * result: [`DryRunResult`](#type-dryrunresult)

-Dry run transaction and return the execution cycles.
+Dry run a transaction and return the execution cycles.

 This method will not check the transaction validity, but only run the lock script and type script and then return the execution cycles.